-The current forecast shown on Page 7, includes a forecast first increase in Bank Rate in quarter 2 of 2022.
-However, multiple inflationary pressures could well mean that an earlier increase in Bank Rate is now possible ahead of the start of the financial year covered by this Strategy.
+The current forecast shown on Page 7, includes a forecast for further increases in Bank Rate in the first half of 2023.
+However, signs inflationary pressures are reducing could well mean that Bank Rates peak below levels expected at the time of writing.